About us

-The establishment of the National Missing Persons Coordination Centre (NMPCC) was a direct result of the recommendations out of the Inquiry into the Circumstances of the Immigration Detention of Cornelia Rau (PDF 1.2 MB), conducted by former Australian Federal Police Commissioner Palmer (the Palmer Report) and released in July 2005.
+The Report of the Inquiry into the Circumstances of the Immigration Detention of Cornelia Rau, conducted by former Australian Federal Police Commissioner Mr Palmer (the Palmer Report) and released in July 2005, contained a series of recommendations relevant to missing persons.

 Following the release of the report, the Prime Minister wrote to all Premiers and Chief Ministers seeking their cooperation to implement those recommendations.

-In 2006, the Australian Government agreed to enhance the national coordination of missing persons issues by establishing the NMPCC which absorbed the existing National Missing Persons Unit.
+In 2006, the Australian Government agreed to enhance the national coordination of missing persons issues by establishing the National Missing Persons Coordination Centre (NMPCC) which absorbed the existing NMPU.
 The unit was renamed the NMPCC to better reflect its primary role of coordinating a more effective response to the issue of missing persons within the Australian context.
 Through additional funding the Australian Government cemented its commitment to missing persons and their families.

 • Raising awareness and educating the community on the issues and impacts of missing persons in Australia.